-Japanese government eventually approved that part of transplant torism be reimbursed by public health insurance in Dec This is remarkable in that Japan declared the non-compliance with the internationally agreed There is a concern that rules. will face Japan international criticism over "organ trafficing".
+Japanese government eventually approved that part of such transplant tourism be reimbursed by public health insurance in Dec 2017.
+This is remarkable in that Japan declared the non-compliance with the internationally agreed rules.
+There is a concern that Japan will face international criticism over "organ trafficking".

-Chapter 4.
+Chapter 5.
 Medical Care